-Every candidate for the Psy.D. or Ph.D. in Clinical Psychology degree must complete the degree requirements within a period of seven (7) years from the date of admission for the anticipated degree.
-A one-year extension may be obtained upon the approval of the Provost.
+Each Psy.D. or Ph.D. student must earn a degree within a maximum timeframe of seven (7) years.
+A one-year extension may be obtained upon the approval of the Chancellor.
 Only under unusual circumstances will a degree extension petition of more than one year be granted.